piradoiv/Pomodoro/README.md

 ![Screenshot](images/Screenshot.png)

-An executable can be downloaded for macOS X under [Releases](https://github.com/piradoiv/Pomodoro/releases) section.
+An executable can be downloaded for macOS under [Releases](https://github.com/piradoiv/Pomodoro/releases) section.
 It should just works fine on Windows and Linux, if you have time to build it on your platform.

 ## How it works